felluminati/PhaserWorkshopLearndot/concepts/000-intro-to-phaser/010-goal-&-startingpoint.md

 - A mysterious typings folder that uses black magics to use autocomplete with Phaser inside VSC (don't worry, we won't be messing with that!)
 - The usual bits and bobs of webpack config and package.json

-Once you have it cloned be sure to run npm install.
-Then, try running npm start, the script located in the package.json file.
+Once you have it cloned be sure to run `npm install`.
+Then, try running npm start (the script located in the package.json file).
 This script will build the webpack bundle for you and spin up a dev server to host our game.
-You should be able to go to localhost: 8080 and checkout your game!
+You should be able to go to `localhost:8080/public` and check out your game!

 <hint title="What do you see?">
 Total darkness!